conan-io/docs/reference/conanfile/attributes.rst

 default_options
 ---------------

-As you have seen in the examples above, recipe's default options are declared as a dictionary and can be assigned an initial desired value.
+As you have seen in the examples above, recipe's default options are declared as a dictionary with the initial desired value of the options.
 However, you can also specify default option values of the required dependencies:

 .. code-block:: python